aneldev/dynadux/README.md

   onChange?: (state: TState) => void;
 }
 ```
-What is required are the reducers.
+What is required are the reducers only.
+They are called on Action's dispatches.

-They called on Action's dispatch.
-Only the referenced reducer is called and not all of them.

 The return of the `createStore` are two properties only
 - `state` a getter to get the current state